 How do I buy Bitcoin?

 You buy bitcoin via an exchange, or from another person.
-If you live in the US, the most widely used method of purchase is Coinbase - link
+If you live in the US, the best option is Gemini.

-However there are many others you can purchase from, like Circle
+However there are many others you can purchase from, like Snapcard

 The other alternative is from an exchange like Bitstamp